dpgaspar/Flask-AppBuilder/docs/security.rst

 	- can delete
 	- can download

-These base permission will be associated with your view, so if you create a view named "MyModelView" you can assign to any role these permissions:
+These base permissions will be associated to your view, so if you create a view named "MyModelView" you can assign to any role these permissions:

 	- can list on MyModelView
 	- can show on MyModelView